Finally here is my Featherweight! I thought I had it on here but I didn't. These photos were taken before I really cleaned her up.

 I bought this machine August 31, 2012.
 It is a White 2775 made in 1957.
 Serial # 28032.
 I bought it in the cabinet at Goodwill on their half price day for $10.
 I was very excited to get it home and tear it apart.
 The info that I can find on her is that she was made in 1957 and this was the last year in which White made it's machines in the USA.
 This was also the only year this model was made and only 8,785 were made.

 The cabinet as you can see had lots of scuffs on it but I cleaned and lightly sanded before touching it up with a little stain.
 Now it looks wonderful.
 You can see a finished photo of the cabinet at the end of this post.
+Here it is again before I removed the duct tape.

 Looking down at the gunky machine and scratched cabinet.